xakon/xakon.github.io/projects/index.md

  - [xv6]:
-   Similarly to [Minix][minix], it contains a whole UNIX-line operating system in minimum form, in order to easer study it.
+   Similarly to [Minix][minix], it contains a whole UNIX-line operating system in minimum form, in order to easier study it, as part of MIT's educational course on Operating Sources.

  - [SQLite][sqlite]:
    Amazing project, with high-quality source code.